byrnereese/codechecker-mkdocs/README.md

 Optional arguments:

 * `-h`, `--help` - show a help message and exit
-* `--exclude str` - a pattern for a file or path to exclude from being checked; use this argument multiple times to exclude multiple files.
+* `--exclude <str>` - a pattern for a file or path to exclude from being checked; use this argument multiple times to exclude multiple files.
 Regular expressions are ok.
-* `--dotenv str` - a fully qualified path to a .env file containing environment variables to source prior to executing code samples
+* `--dotenv <str>` - a fully qualified path to a .env file containing environment variables to source prior to executing code samples
+* `--languages <str>` - a comma-delimitted list of languages you will test, e.g. `java`, `php`, `python`, et al.
+* `--syntax-only` - do not attempt to run code samples, simply check them for syntax errors only
 * `-r`, `--recurse` - recurse through all directories under path
 * `-v` or `--verbose` -prints the URLs as they are checked

 Example

-> mkdocs-codecheck ~/github/
+> mkdocs-codecheck --languages python,php --dotenv ~/.env ~/github/